Research

 #1 Priorities

-- Develop cultivars that are summer bearing, high yielding, winter hardy, machine-harvestable, disease resistant, virus resistant and have superior processed fruit quality
+- Cultivar Development – Key characteristics include summer bearing, high yielding, winter hardy, machine-harvestable, disease and virus resistant, and superior processed fruit quality, as well as season extension.

-- Management options for control of the Spotted Wing Drosophila – including targeting systemic action on larvae
+- Spotted Wing Drosophila – Management options for control of SWD, including targeting larvae.

-- Foliar & Cane diseases – i.e. spur blight, yellow rust, cane blight, powdery mildew
+- Foliar & Cane Diseases – Includes cane botrytis, spur blight, yellow rust, cane blight and powdery mildew.

 #2 Priorities

-- Fruit rot including pre harvest, post-harvest, and/or shelf life
+- Fruit Rot – Pre-harvest, post-harvest, and/or shelf life issues.

 #3 Priorities